Your guide to losing weight with Hypothyroidism…

 Your total is:

-1. Place a digital thermometer or an oral thermometer by your bed before you go to sleep but make sure you shake down the oral thermometer to at least 96 degrees and when you wake up the next morning…
+1. Place a digital thermometer or an oral thermometer by your bed before you go to sleep.
+Make sure you shake down the oral thermometer to at least 96 degrees.
+When you wake up the next morning,

-2. Immediately place the thermometer in your armpit and leave it there for 10 minutes before getting out of bed and just relax and remain still during the test and after 10 minutes…
+2. Immediately place the thermometer in your armpit and leave it there for 10 minutes before getting out of bed.
+Relax and remain still during the test and after 10 minutes,

-3. Record your temperature and do this for the next three days and calculate the average temperature and…
+3. Record your temperature and do this for the next 3 days.
+Calculate the average temperature and,

-1. To get an accurate test result… Do not do anything that will cause drastic changes in your body temperature like sleeping with an electric blanket.
+1. To get an accurate test result do not do anything to cause drastic changes in your body temperature like sleeping with an electric blanket.

 2. Women: Take your temperature in this manner for three days, except for the first few days of the menstrual cycle and the middle day of the cycle.

-3. Men and premenstrual and premenopausal women can do the test any time.
+3. Men and premenstrual & premenopausal women can do the test any time.

 4. Women in their menstrual years get the most accurate readings on the second or third day after menstrual flow starts.